Larpoux/tau_doc/pages/fs/links/fs-contribution.md

 # Contributions

 Flutter Sound is a free and Open Source project.
 Several contributors have already contributed to Flutter Sound.
 Specially :

-- @hyochan who is the Flutter Sound father
+- [@hyochan](https://github.com/hyochan) who is the Flutter Sound father
-- @salvatore373 who wrote the Track Player
-- @bsutton who wrote the UI Widgets
-- @larpoux who add several codec supports
+- [@larpoux](https://github.com/larpoux) who added several codec supports and the Streams support.

 **We really need your contributions.**
 Pull Requests are welcome and will be considered very carefully.